 Removing a tooth involves creating a small, intentional wound in your mouth.
 A tooth is set in the gum and bone, and we only see about half of the tooth structure above the gum.
 The rest of it the tooth is anchored in the mouth or jaw with thousands of tiny fibers that attach it to the dental socket.

 After the tooth, bone, and gum are numbed with a local anesthetic, your dentist applies steady pressure around the tooth to carefully detach it from the small attachment fibers.
 Pressure also slightly expands the bone and allows the tooth to loosen.
 In most cases, the tooth ends up out within a few minutes of precise, focused movements.
-Of course, sometimes teeth or a tooth can break when your dentist attempts to extract.
-At which point, your dentist may need a dental drill and do a larger incision, to extract the root tip.
+Of course, sometimes teeth or a tooth can break when your dentist attempts to extract it.
+At this point, your dentist may need a dental drill and a larger incision, to extract the root tip.

 Most dentists and good dental practices will offer a dental treatment plan after tooth extraction.
 Once you’ve started to heal, take a look at the longer-term situation in your mouth.
 Over time, the jawbone may begin to shrink and thin out in areas where you’re missing teeth.
 You may also find that neighboring teeth tip into spaces where teeth should be.
 Opposing teeth move down or up into areas where they normally find a partner to chew against.
 While this process doesn't happen overnight, you may end up with an unstable bite, difficulty chewing, and jaw pain issues after a few years.

 Talk with your dentist about ideas for replacing your missing teeth or stabilizing your remaining teeth.
 Dental implants offer a strong foundation and support strong restorations that feel like natural teeth.
 A small dental bridge reaching from one tooth to another may be a choice for you, too.
 On the other hand, a removable appliance may be an economical solution for replacing several missing teeth.